BiomedSQL: Text-to-SQL for Scientific Reasoning on Biomedical Knowledge Bases: Experiments

 \textbf{Interaction paradigms yield mixed results.} Table~\ref{tab:model_performance_interaction} shows that schema indexing underperforms in both EX and RQR, likely due to its use of simple table descriptions and lightweight grounding.
 However, it exhibits the best SR (e.g., Index-GPT-4o = 66.9\%), indicating it effectively abstains when uncertain.
-ReAct marginally improves EX for GPT variants but not consistently across models.
+ReAct marginally improves EX for GPT variants but does not perform consistently across models.
 This suggests that ReAct-style prompts may need to be tuned to optimize performance on different models.
-Also, its high token usage makes it less practical for deployment.
+DAIL-SQL shows strong performance, rivaling that of BMSQL on all three models tested.
+However, it is important to note that even this state-of-the-art text-to-SQL approach still trails expert-level performance by ~30\%.

 \textbf{BMSQL is the strongest performer overall.} Our custom system, BMSQL, outperforms all baselines.
-GPT-o3-mini with BMSQL achieves 62.6\% EX and 69.2\% JAC—both best in class.
+GPT-o3-mini with BMSQL achieves 62.6\% EX and 69.2\% JAC—both best in class (Table ~\ref{tab:model_performance_interaction}).
 Paired with Gemini, BMSQL reaches 84.6\% RQR, rivaling even domain experts on answer quality.
 However, execution accuracy remains significantly lower than expert benchmarks.
-These results highlight the value of domain-specific multi-step agents in structured biomedical tasks.
+The token usage for BMSQL is higher than the other interaction paradigms tested, highlighting the cost-performance tradeoff of domain-specific multi-step agents in structured biomedical tasks.